 Dear friends, do not be surprised at the fiery ordeal that has come on you to test you, as though something strange were happening to you.
 But rejoice inasmuch as you participate in the sufferings of Christ, so that you may be overjoyed when his glory is revealed.
 (1 Peter 12-13)

 So then, we should expect trials, but they serve a purpose.
 They strengthen and humble us.
 They draw us closer to God.
-And the strange thing about suffering is that you are able to help someone who might find themselves in a similar situation later on.
+Suffering helps you to relate to someone who might find themselves in a similar situation later on.

 It is such a big deal to step out in faith to trust God, but that really is what he asks us to do.
 I like the scripture that says “… without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him”.
 (Hebrews 11:6 NIV).
 It is God’s intention to reward those who seek to find their purpose in him.